|What is a Swallowing Disorder?|

 experience in the evaluation and treatment of swallowing disorders.
 A

 BCS-S speech-language pathologist has chosen to specialize in this

 area.,that is, they devote a significant amount of their clinical

 practice and continuing education to diagnosing and treating this

 complex disorder.
-Because of this dedication and training, a BRS-S
+Because of this dedication and training, a BCS-S

 speech-language pathologist has learned the latest, state-of-the art